Robin P. ChapdelaineAssistant Professor

-Children of Hope: The Odyssey of the Oromo Slaves from Ethiopia and South Africa by Sandra Rowoldt Shell, Journal of the History of Childhood and Youth, Vol. 13, No. 1 (Winter 2020).
+Sandra Rowoldt Shell, Children of Hope: The Odyssey of the Oromo Slaves from Ethiopia and South Africa (Athens, OH: Ohio University Press, 2018), Journal of the History of Childhood and Youth.
+Vol. 13 no. 1, Winter 2020.

-Children and Childhood in Colonial Nigerian Histories, ed.
-Saheed Aderinto, Journal of West African History, Vol. 3, Issue 1, (April 2017).
+Saheed Aderinto, ed., Children and Childhood in Colonial Nigerian Histories (New York: Palgrave Macmillan, 2015), Journal of West African History, Vol. 3, Issue 1, April 2017.